-In theFall 2013 term I am teaching:
+In Spring 2017 I am teaching:

 MATH 303 - Introduction to Number Theory and Cryptology.
 We will be using a textbook entitled, "A Friendly Introduction to Number Theory, 4th Edition", by Joseph H. Silverman.
-This course will develop basic concepts in number theory and investigate applications to the exciting field of secure communications and cryptosystems.
+This course develops basic concepts in number theory and investigates applications to the exciting field of secure communications and cryptosystems.

-(This page was last updated on 05/20/13)
+(This page was last updated on 4/18/17)